KaterynaD/AWS-Sage-Maker-Machine-Learning-Experiments-Automation/README.md

 4. Inference with Shap values "07.
 AWS Sagemaker XGBoost Batch Transform with ShapValues.ipynb"
 5. "08.
 AWS Sagemaker Experiments Cost.ipynb" calculates costs of an experiment based on the registered jobs and used instances
 6. "09.AWS Hyperparameter Tuning job for XGBoost Classification.ipynb" uses training individual models or cross validation (XGBoost CV) with standard or custom evaluation metris.

-## ToDo:
-Visualization of impact parameters and featuresets sets on evaluation metrics with parallel coordinates plot if it's usable.